Kushagra164/Passenger-Re-accommodation-for-a-planned-Schedule-Change/README.md

 2. It is imperative to ensure that seat allocations do not exceed the available number of seats, maintaining a meticulous alignment between the number of seats allocated and the actual capacity.

 3. Let D denote the set comprising all proposed flights for rescheduling, and W represent the set of cancelled flights.
-A critical constraint demands that each cancelled flight, residing within set W, be exclusively assigned to a single new rescheduled flight from the set D.
+We must ensure that each cancelled flight, residing within set W, be exclusively assigned to a single new rescheduled flight from the set D.

 ## Proposed Scoring Function